 At St Andrew's we are committed to keeping pupils and staff safe.
 Our school policies are an essential part of the way we safeguard all members of our diverse school.
 We support democracy, the rule of law, individual liberty, mutual respect and tolerance of different faiths and beliefs.
 These principles help us to listen to each other and learn from each other to create a safe and rich learning environment for pupils and staff alike.

-Approved by: TLIS Date: 11/5/23 Last reviewed on: May 2023 (Policy) , May 2023 (Objectives) Next review due by: May 2025 (Policy and Objectives, but objectives to be monitored on a rolling basis)
+Approved by: TLIS Date: 8/5/25 Last reviewed on: May 2025 (Policy), June 2025 (Objectives) Next review due by: May 2027 (policy & objectives)

 St Andrew's C E Primary School

 Equality & Diversity Policy